 The Morgan Library & Museum

-Pierpont Morgan's immense holdings ranged from Egyptian art to Renaissance paintings to Chinese porcelains.
+The Morgan Library & Museum began as the private library of financier Pierpont Morgan (1837–1913), the pioneering collector of America’s Gilded Age.
+In addition to being a bibliophile, Morgan’s collecting tastes and activities ranged from Egyptian art through Renaissance paintings and Chinese porcelains, and included some of first great masterworks to come to the United States.
 For his library, Morgan acquired illuminated, literary, and historical manuscripts, early printed books, and old master drawings and prints.
 To this core collection, he added the earliest evidence of writing as manifested in ancient seals, tablets, and papyrus fragments from Egypt and the Near East.
 Morgan also collected manuscripts and printed materials significant to American history.

 In 1924, his son J. P. Morgan, Jr. (1867–1943) fulfilled his father’s dream of making the library and its treasures available to scholars and the public alike by transforming it into a public institution.
 The original library–the core of Morgan Senior’s fashionable McKim, Mead & White designed Manhattan home–has accrued an annex and subsequent additions over the past near-century of the museum’s history, most recently with the integration and expansion by Renzo Piano.

 Over the years, through purchases and generous gifts, The Morgan has continued to acquire rare materials, important music manuscripts, and a fine collection of early children’s books and manuscripts.
 Nevertheless, the focus on the written word, the history of the book, and master drawings has been maintained.